PiotrGites/static_docs/src/core2/tutorials/ros-tutorials/3-simple-kinematics-for-mobile-robot.md

     nh.subscribe(sub);

-Define reversed polarity for left front and rear motors, this may vary, depending on your machine configuration:
+Define reversed polarity for left front and rear motors (this may vary depending on your machine configuration):

     hMot3.setMotorPolarity(Polarity::Reversed);
     hMot3.setEncoderPolarity(Polarity::Reversed);